cesar-guillen/Chirpy-Page-Protector-Plugin/README.md

 ### 🔓 Auto-Decryption (Build Step)

 1. `decrypt_md.rb` runs during the Jekyll build.
 2. If a file starts with ciphertext:, it is decrypted using your password.
+This is done because Jenkyll will not build a post that is encrypted.
 3. Jekyll builds the site normally.
+The posts will only be in cleartext after the build but will be encrypted before the github actions deploys the site.

 ### 🔒 Site-Level Encryption (Deployment Step)